 - Submit written work as appropriate, within an agreed timescale, to members of the supervisory team - Prepare topics to discuss with the Lead Supervisor or members of the supervisory team in advance of a meeting; - Discuss the type of guidance that is most appropriate and arrange a programme of meetings; - Take the initiative in raising issues and concerns as soon as they arise any issues can be highlighted at your monthly meeting in Skillsforge. - Prepare a plan and timetable for the research and writing; this is your research, so you must take personal responsibility for adhering to this plan. - 2.
 In consultation with the supervisory team, please ensure that the research proposal is submitted as necessary to the relevant School Ethics Committee for approval (they will advise if the proposal needs to be submitted to the University Research Ethics Committee and to any relevant professional ethical committee). - 3.
-Please consult your supervisory team and ensure that the research proposal is in line with the guidelines and procedures on Academic and Research Misconduct (NOTE: final thesis needs to be checked for plagiarism using Turnitin tool on Moodle please login using your student Banner ID where you will find a link to Turnitin; we advise that you use Turnitin as a helping tool for every written document). - 4.
+Please consult your supervisory team and ensure that the research proposal is in line with the guidelines and procedures on Academic and Research Misconduct (NOTE: final thesis needs to be checked for plagiarism using Turnitin tool. - 4.
 Many of our students use laboratory facilities where strict Health & Safety rules apply so please ensure health and safety requirements are observed (NOTE: Health & Safety training sessions you will be invited to are mostly compulsory so please respond immediately). - 5.
 Take time to focus on your academic, career and personal development and with the support of your supervisory team and Doctoral College, shape your bespoke researcher development programme during your studies.
-The PGR Training and Development page on Moodle offers resources and information on training and development and can be accessed at the following link: https://my.uws.ac.uk/course/view.php?id=781 You should log in using your UWS single sign on login and password - 6.
+PGR Training and Development opportunities will be advertised on the PGR Students Teams page. - 6.
 Speaking of training, please attend induction and other training events, research seminars and events organised by the University that you will be invited to.
 If you register, but find you are unable to attend, please let us know at least 2 hours prior to the event. - 7.
 Research studies can lead to isolation so please engage with other research students, the Doctoral College and staff across the University (NOTE: we will regularly organise social and wellbeing events to enable you to relax and interact with your peers, staff and external visitors). - 8.
 Your progression will be monitored through Skillsforge so please log in to the platform a minimum of once per month and ensure all of your information is up to date and that progress reports and milestones are completed on time (NOTE: students who have outstanding reports and who are not making satisfactory progress or engaging with their studies may be withdrawn from their programme of studies).